Next United Methodist Day at General Assembly will be February 6, 2014.

 United Methodist Day at the General Assembly

-We invite you to join us for United Methodist Day 2015 at the General Assembly!
+We invite you to join us annually for United Methodist Day at the General Assembly traditionally held on the first Thursday of February.
 This is our opportunity to help faith communities become empowered to serve as missionaries of justice, as well as the more traditional missionaries of mercy.

 United Methodist Day and other avenues of faithful advocacy help us to look beyond mercy ministry to ask: “What caused this problem?
 What causes hunger?
 Global warming?”
 By joining together and establishing relationships with our elected officials, we empower members of our congregations to wonder, “How can I make a difference?
 How can I be a Good Samaritan in our world to its fullest sense?”

 This event gives congregations a vehicle for reaching beyond themselves and introduces them to the Social Principles of The United Methodist Church in a meaningful way.

 One of the leading lay servants in the Virginia Conference passed away recently.
 Elvira Beville Shaw, 93, of Colonial Heights, died on Oct.
 3.